Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

     which python3

 This is the reticulate path that must be set in `/etc/profile`.
-For example, if the output of `which python3` is `/usr/local/bin/python3` then in `/etc/profile` add
+For example, if the output of `which python3` is `/usr/bin/python3` then in `/etc/profile` add

-    export RETICULATE_PYTHON="/usr/local/bin/python3"  # same as 'which python3'
+    export RETICULATE_PYTHON="/usr/bin/python3"  # same as 'which python3'

 Logout and login again for the changes to `/etc/profile` to take effect.

+Note: If `brew` is used to install Bioconductor package dependencies, some brew formulas install another version of Python as a dependency, which can take precedence over the default system-wide Python interpreter.
+If the brewed Python must be kept, it can be `unlink`ed to prevent it from taking precedence with `brew unlink <formula>`.
+Otherwise, the brewed Python can be removed with `brew uninstall --ignore-dependencies <formula>` and its dependencies can be cleaned up with `brew autoremove`.

 TESTING: If R is already installed on the machine, start it, and do: